kyma-project/kyma-environment-broker/docs/contributor/02-40-broker-configuration-for-given-version-and-plan.md

-# Kyma Environment Broker configuration for a given Kyma version and plan
+# Kyma Environment Broker Configuration for a Given Kyma Version and Plan

 > **NOTE:** Once all Kyma components become independent modules, Kyma version configuration will not be possible.